michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

 |113||FQDN|-|Full Qualified Domain Name contacted|

 ## Exercise 1: A “Network” Word Count
-**Problem statement:** count the number of TCP connection per each client IP.
+**Problem statement:** count the number of TCP connections per each **client** IP.

-The problem is very similar to the Word Count problem of the MapReduce lab: it has been conceived to familiarize with PIG Latin.
+The problem is very similar to the Word Count problem of the MapReduce lab and Pig lab: it has been conceived to get you familiar with the TSTAT data.

-### Writing your first Pig Latin script
+### Sample code

 The following lines of code can be used in the interactive pig shell (grunt) with some minor modification: